sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 - real-world use

 Each layer assumes the previous layer handled the risk.
 Over time, small inconsistencies compound into system-level drift.

-In practice, the more dangerous failures are when:
-- outputs are fluent and well-structured
-- but the underlying meaning has shifted

-Evaluation workflows frequently reward speed and agreement over discernment, allowing subtle errors to pass through undetected.
-Over time, this leads to drift in model behavior and degradation in system reliability.

-The core issue is not just accuracy.
-It is whether the model preserves intended meaning under real-world conditions.

 ## Evaluation Stack